MCI - SEA

 MCI

-MCI's compact terminal makes departures easy.
-Security is right behind check-in, leading directly to gates.
-Arrive two hours early for a stress-free experience.
+MCI's new terminal design makes navigation easy, with security right behind check-in leading directly to gates.
+Arrive two hours early to enjoy local eateries.

 Read more about MCIby John Walton